 Hi.
 I am a musician and graphic artist.
 I do freelance graphic art work and web designs some of which you can see from this website.
 My web designs can be simple static websites to dynamic site, backed with a database for e-commerce, quest registration, newsletter signups, blogs, and more.

-I currently play drums and percussion for four music groups: Wailin' Wolves Band, Rags & Tinder, Gin & Razor and Lee C. Peyton.
-And I occasionally sit in with Red Truck Riot, Cheap and Easy and The Crawlers, and sit in with a variety of musicians when asked.
-The past several years, I have played with Coastal Highway, Bo' Hog Root, Tinhorn, cdh and the Porch Lizards, Hank Woji, Arty Hill, Karen Collins, Jimi McKenzie, Brett Wellman and the Stone Cold Blues Band, Charles Atkins Blues Band, The Mayhaws, Blue Chameleon, Trail by Stone, The Downhome Blues Band and The Dead Keys.
+I currently play drums and percussion for Wailin' Wolves Band, Rags & Tinder, Gin & Razor, and can be seen frequently with Carrie Hamby at Blue Tavern's Lost Tuesday Blues.
+And I occasionally sit in with Lee C. Peyton, Red Truck Riot, Cheap and Easy, The Crawlers, and sit in with a variety of musicians when asked.
+The past several years, I have played with The Fried Turkeys, Coastal Highway, Bo' Hog Root, Tinhorn, cdh and the Porch Lizards, Hank Woji, Arty Hill, Karen Collins, Jimi McKenzie, Brett Wellman and the Stone Cold Blues Band, Charles Atkins Blues Band, The Mayhaws, Blue Chameleon, Trail by Stone, The Downhome Blues Band and The Dead Keys.

 I am very fortunate to live in a area blessed with so many excellent musicians; Tallahasse, Florida.
 Tallahassee is the home of Florida State University (FSU) which is one of the finest music schools in the nation.
 Charles, known as the "professor of the blues," teaches and conducts the blues and improvisation labs at FSU.